cloudutsukpilot/sakharams.github.io/_posts/programming/python/2024-12-07-setup-virtual-environments-in-windows-and-linux.md

     virtualenv virtualenv_name
     ```

-4. After this command, a folder named `virtualenv_name` will be created.
+4. This will create a folder named `virtualenv_name` will be created.
 If you want to create a virtualenv for specific python version, type

     ```sh
     $ virtualenv -p /usr/bin/python3 virtualenv_name